darius-daniel/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 4-strpbrk.c - a function that searches a string for any of a set of bytes.

 5-strstr.c - a function that finds the first occurrence of the substring needle in the string haystack.

+7-print_chessboard.c - a function that prints the chessboard.